The Narrow Margin

-The Narrow Margin is a 1952 American film noir starring Charles McGraw, Marie Windsor, and Jacqueline White.
-Directed by Richard Fleischer, the RKO picture was written by Earl Felton, based on an unpublished story by Martin Goldsmith and Jack Leonard.
-The screenplay by Felton was nominated for an Academy Award for Best Story at the 25th Academy Awards.
+The Narrow Margin is a 1952 American thriller film noir directed by Richard Fleischer and starring Charles McGraw, Marie Windsor and Jacqueline White.
+The film follows a police detective (McGraw) who is assigned to protect an important witness (Windsor) on a cross-country train.

-In the film, Detective Sergeant Walter Brown plays a deadly game of cat-and-mouse aboard a train with mob assassins out to stop Frankie Neall, a slain gangster's widow, before she can testify before a grand jury.
+The film was released by RKO Pictures on May 2, 1952.
+It was both a critical and commercial success, and was nominated for Best Story at the 25th Academy Awards.
+A remake, Narrow Margin, was released in 1990.

 Plot

 Detective Sergeant Walter Brown of the LAPD and his partner, Sergeant Gus Forbes, are assigned to protect Frankie Neall, a mob boss's widow, as she rides a train from Chicago to Los Angeles to testify before a grand jury.
 She also carries a payoff list that belonged to her murdered husband.
 The mob is desperate to intercept that list.

 As the detectives and Mrs. Neall leave her apartment, they are waylaid by Densel, a mob assassin.
 Forbes is shot to death, and Densel, possibly winged by Brown, escapes.
 At the train station, Brown discovers that he has been followed by a gangster.
 Each man knows the other is a mortal enemy.
 With the help of a conductor the man, Joseph Kemp, comes into Brown's room under the pretense that he is looking for lost luggage.

 Kemp tries to open the door to the next compartment, where Mrs. Neall hides, but Brown tells the conductor that the room is empty, and Kemp and the conductor leave.
 Brown knows that Kemp will come back to search the room, so he hides Neall and her luggage in the ladies room and goes to the dining car so Kemp will know that the room is unguarded.
 Kemp searches both rooms, finding nothing.
 Later, mobster Vincent Yost engages Brown and unsuccessfully tries to bribe him into pointing out Neall and abandoning her, appealing to both his greed and his fear.
 Brown tells Yost he is under arrest for bribery, but Yost just shrugs it off as Brown is out of his jurisdiction.
 Yost even suggests that Brown could use the bribe to help the family of his murdered partner.

 By chance, Brown befriends passenger Ann Sinclair and her young son Tommy.
 When Kemp spots Brown with her, he concludes she is Neall.
 After Brown beats him up in a fight and questions him, he turns Kemp over to railroad agent Sam Jennings and hurries to warn Ann of what he believes to be a case of mistaken identity.
 Densel, however, has boarded the train during a stop at La Junta, Colorado, and waylays Jennings, freeing Kemp.